vojtechruz/vojtechruzicka-blog/src/posts/field-dependency-injection-considered-harmful/index.md

 ## What is wrong?

 As you can see, the Field variant looks very nice.
 It is very short, concise, there is no boilerplate code.
 The code is easy to read and navigate.
 Your class can just focus on the important and is not polluted by DI boilerplate.
-You just put the @Autowired annotation above the fields and that\'s it.
+You just put the @Autowired annotation above the fields and that's it.
 No special constructors or setters just for DI container to provide your dependencies.
 Java is very verbose as is, so every opportunity to make your code shorter is welcome, right?

 ### Single Responsibility Principle Violation